 - (Impact and personal fit – already covered above)

-- Basic needs – will you earn enough money, will the hours be reasonable, will the commute be reasonable?
+- Basic needs – Will you earn enough money, will the hours be manageable, and will the commute be reasonable?

 Read more about job satisfaction.

 How to use the framework to compare options